OISF/suricata/doc/userguide/upgrade.rst

   <https://forum.suricata.io/t/my-traffic-gets-blocked-after-upgrading-to-suricata-7>`_.
 - New protocols enabled by default: bittorrent-dht, quic, http2.
 - The telnet protocol is also enabled by default, but only for the ``app-layer``.
-- Spaces are accepted in HTTP1 URIs instead of in the protocol version.
-That is:
-  `GET /a b HTTP/1.1` gets now URI as `/a b` and protocol as `HTTP/1.1` when it used to be URI as `/a` and protocol as `b HTTP/1.1`

 Security changes
 ~~~~~~~~~~~~~~~~